Kelly Mark Logo

 Building the building blocks of an early-stage startup

 Quantoflow is an early-stage startup focused on simplifying complex reporting systems through automation.
-When I joined, developers were still in a experimental stage, where parts were being built and scrapped continiously.
-There was no design system in place to support scale and the UI between pages looked durastically different.
-My role was to build a design system from scratch to unify the user experience and improve design-dev handoff.
+When I joined, the developers were still in a experimental stage, where ideas were being built, but without a clear direction.

 IMPACT AT A GLANCE